 By Dr. Mercola

 A 2009 study from University of California, Davis takes its place in a growing lineup of scientific studies demonstrating that consuming high-fructose corn syrup is the fastest way to trash your health.
-It is now known without a doubt that sugar in your food, in all it's myriad of forms, is taking a devastating toll.
+It is now known without a doubt that sugar in your food, in all its myriad of forms, is taking a devastating toll.

 And fructose in any form -- including high-fructose corn syrup (HFCS) and crystalline fructose -- is the worst of the worst!
 Fructose, a cheap sweetener usually derived from corn, is used in thousands of food products and soft drinks.
 Excessive fructose consumption can cause metabolic damage and triggers the early stages of diabetes and heart disease, which is what the Davis study showed.

 Dr. Richard Johnson also does a fabulous job of comprehensively reviewing this important topic in his new book The Fat Switch.
-In the study, over the course of 10 weeks, 16 volunteers on a controlled diet including high levels of fructose produced new fat cells around their heart, liver and other digestive organs.
-They also showed signs of food-processing abnormalities linked to diabetes and heart disease12.
+In the study, over the course of 10 weeks, 16 volunteers on a controlled diet including high levels of fructose produced new fat cells around their heart, liver, and other digestive organs.
+They also showed signs of food-processing abnormalities linked to diabetes and heart disease.
 Another group of volunteers on the same diet, but with glucose sugar replacing fructose, did not have these problems.
 Fructose is a major contributor to:

-A Calorie is Not a Calorie
+A Calorie Is Not a Calorie

 If you received your fructose only from vegetables and fruits (where it originates) as most people did a century ago, you'd consume about 15 grams per day -- a far cry from the 73 grams per day the typical adolescent gets from sweetened drinks.
 In vegetables and fruits, it's mixed in with fiber, vitamins, minerals, enzymes, and beneficial phytonutrients, all which moderate any negative metabolic effects.